bridgesense/lampready/README.md

 This script is based off
 [Scott McCarty's](https://crunchtools.com/moving-linux-services-to-containers)
-conversation on using a single podman container to build a LAMP stack.
-If you use [podman](https://podman.io/), you might want to test this out.
-If you aren't familiar with podman, hopefully a quick scan through this script will demystify the process.
+conversation on using a single Podman container to build a LAMP stack.
+If you use [Podman](https://podman.io/), you might want to test this example out.
+If you aren't familiar with Podman, hopefully a quick scan through this script will demystify the process.

 In this example Podman will need to be logged into registry.access.redhat.com in order to download the